-The number of loans provided through the Loans for Overseas Investment and Expansion totaled 1,369 loans in FY2016, with 60% of loans were provided to wholesale and retail businesses.
-Customers include corporations/ individuals working in fields that are popular overseas such as Japanese cuisine and traditional crafts (such as food, sake, ceramics, lacquerware, etc.), the so-called "Cool Japan" products.
+The number of loans provided through the Loans for Overseas Investment and Expansion totaled 1,737 loans in FY2017, with 60% of loans were provided to wholesale and retail businesses.
+Customers include corporations/individuals working in fields that are popular overseas such as Japanese cuisine and traditional crafts (such as food, sake, ceramics, lacquerware, etc.).